hphelion/documentation/migration-overview-reference.md

 		--name (required) - The name for the instance.

-	The following example is a NovaClient command to create an XSmall Ubuntu 12.04 instance:
+	The following example is a NovaClient command to create an XSmall Ubuntu 12.04 instance.
+The following example will attempt boot from volume with ID=5035 on a selected network.
+The instance does not delete on terminate.

-	    nova boot --flavor "100" --image "75845" --key_name "az1" --security_groups "default" TEST_SERVER
+	    nova boot --flavor "100" --image "75845" --key_name "az1" --security_groups "default" -block_device_mapping vda=50357:::0 --nic net-id=net1-id TEST_SERVER

 	The output displays, similar to the following:
 	<br><img src="media/Python_Create_Instance.png"  alt="" />